 A common failure point of our charging system is the Over Voltage

-switch, a little known and hard to find device that has the power to
+sensor, a little known and hard to find device that has the power to

 shut down the alternator at will, since it lives in the alternator field power

 circuit.
 Let's take a look at this pesky

 Nessled in the wire bundle of most of our aircraft is a small black